Mantuan Downs, Queensland: Geography

 The Dawson Developmental Road enters the locality from Nandowrie in the east and continues west, exiting to Windeyer in the west.

 History

 The locality presumably takes its name from the Mantuan Downs pastoral property established by Thomas Mitchell.
 Mitchell explored and named the area in July 1846.

+In January 2020 the North Australian Pastoral Company announced that it was purchasing the large-scale cattle breeding and finishing property named Mantuan Downs.
+The 134,000 ha property consists of two pastoral leases, known as Mantuan Downs and Castlevale, as well as the freehold Semper Idem.